Kenneth73/AquacultureAquariums/README.md

 1. ROBOTICS
 1. PROGRAMMING
 1. CODING
-1. PULLING PRANKS AT OTHERS
+1. PULLING PRANKS AT OTHERs

+-Have a problem in which your microsoft device dosen't shut down? sol=